US long-term mortgage rates fall sharply: 30-year at 3.60%

 Financial markets around the globe have been whipsawed by anxiety over the U.S.-China trade war, sending investors fleeing from stocks to the safety of bonds and pushing bond interest-rates to record lows.

-Mortgage buyer Freddie Mac says the average rate on the 30-year mortgage dropped to 3.60% from 3.75% last week.
+Mortgage buyer Freddie Mac said Thursday the average rate on the 30-year mortgage dropped to 3.60% from 3.75% last week.
 A year ago the rate stood at 4.59%.

 The average rate for 15-year, fixed-rate home loans tumbled to 3.05% from 3.20%.